-Provides techniques and strategies to help develop college-level vocabulary and reading proficiency.
+Provides techniques and strategies to help develop collegelevel vocabulary and reading proficiency.
 Emphasis on learning and practicing a combination of reading skills to improve reading comprehension and fluency.
 Computer assisted instruction occurs in the Reading Center.

-Prerequisites: Accuplacer Reading 52-69 or Compass Reading 50-67 or Nelson Denny 8.7-10.0

-With Co-Requisite READ 096: Accuplacer Reading 0-5
+Prerequisites: Accuplacer Reading 52-69 or Compass Reading 50-67 or Nelson Denny 8.7-10.0 With Co-requisite READ 096: Accuplacer Reading 0-51 or

-With Co-Requisite READ 096: Accuplacer Reading 0-51 or Compass Reading 0-49 or Nelson Denny 0-8.6
+Compass Reading 0-49 or Nelson Denny 0-8.6